WhatsARanjit/puppet-fpmer/README.md

 Name of the package to be created. _Default_: `$title`

-__source__:

-The FPM source for the package. _Default_: 'dir'

-Complete list of sources: https://github.com/jordansissel/fpm#things-that-are-in-the-works-or-should-work

 __arch__:

-Architecture can be specified if package is not agnostic.  'all' is used for agnostic packages. __Default__: 'all'
+Architecture can be specified if package is not agnostic.  'all' is used for agnostic packages. _Default_: 'all'

 __type__: